OSGeo/OSGeoLive-doc/en/quickstart/virtualbox_quickstart.rst

 System Requirements
 -------------------

-* RAM: 1 Gig, preferably 2Gig if you plan to run other applications as well
+* RAM: 1 GB, preferably 2 GB if you plan to run other applications as well
 * Spare Hard Disk Space:

- * 10 Gig if running from ISO
+ * |osgeo-live-hdspace| if running from ISO
- * 17 Gig if installing locally from an ISO
+ * 17 GB if installing locally from an ISO

 Create a Virtual Machine
 ------------------------